In this article:

 What Is Considered Low Income for a Personal Loan?

 Even if you meet the requirements, the best rates and terms may only be offered to applicants with a high income.
-For example, BestEgg says its lowest interest rates require you to have an annual income of $100,000.
 While you may qualify for a loan with a lower income, expect to pay more than the lowest advertised interest rate.

 How to Qualify for a Personal Loan With Low Income